alibabacloud-howto/devops/tutorials/getting_started_with_rancher/README.md

 The first important advice this article provides is to prefer few large workers instead of many small ones:
-* A small number of large workers increases the chance of having interdependent containers running on the same machine, which greatly reduce network transmission.
+* A small number of large workers increases the chance of having interdependent containers running on the same machine, which greatly reduces network transmission.
 * Large resources (such as network bandwidth or physical RAM) concentrated on few nodes allow better resource utilization.
-For example if two applications need 1GB of RAM, it is better to collocate them on one worker with 3GB of physical RAM instead of distributing them on two workers with 1.5GB of physical RAM; in the first case the large worker is able to accept a third application that would also need 1GB of RAM, whereas the two small workers cannot.
+For example if two applications need 1GB of RAM, it is better to collocate them on one worker with 3GB of physical RAM instead of distributing them on two workers with 1.5GB of physical RAM each; in the first case the large worker is able to accept a third application that would also need 1GB of RAM, whereas the two small workers cannot.
 * Pulling Docker images is more efficient on a smaller number of workers, because images are downloaded, stored on the local disk, and then re-used between containers.